 The short answer for when is once you start increasing the boost pressure past the factory limits, or especially if you’re going from naturally aspirated to forced induction.
 While most manufacturers do tend to over-engineer certain parts, recirculation valves can be a potential leak point.
 Couple that with the fact that these valves are calibrated for the OEM pressure rating, they could also potentially not be relieving all of the excess boost, or remaining open too long.
 Generally speaking, it’s always a safe bet to upgrade your blow-off or recirculation valve once you start increasing the pressure.

 When it comes to upgrading, selecting the right valve for your setup is just as important.
 For starters, should you vent to atmosphere or recirculate?
-For starters, this could depend on your vehicle’s tuning setup.
-It’s recommended that MAF based vehicles utilize the recirculation method on their vehicles, especially those modified for high fuel input.
+This could depend on your vehicle’s tuning setup.
+It’s recommended that MAF-based vehicles utilize the recirculation method on their vehicles, especially those modified for high fuel input.
 Not recycling this pressure can cause the vehicle to run very rich on shifts or while off throttle, and in extreme cases clean the oil from the cylinder walls.
-If you’re still looking for that satisfying, ‘PHSST’ sound, there are plenty of hybrid options, that will give you that soundtrack, while keeping the fuel mixture in check.
+If you’re still looking for that satisfying, ‘PHSST’ sound, there are plenty of hybrid options, that will give you that soundtrack while keeping the fuel mixture in check.

 Since speed density vehicles are mixing fuel and air based on the pressure, and temperature, rather than a calibrated housing and can easily compensate, venting your excess boost pressure to atmosphere is no problem.